-7.2.4 Non-configured Subdirectories
+7.2.4 Unconfigured Subdirectories

-The semantic of DIST\SUBDIRS is often misunderstood by some users that try to configure and build subdirectories conditionally.
+The semantics of DIST\SUBDIRS are often misunderstood by some users that try to configure and build subdirectories conditionally.
 Here by configuring we mean creating the Makefile (it might also involve running a nested configure script: this is a costly operation that explains why people want to do it conditionally, but only the Makefile is relevant to the discussion).